Types of trams: Trams with suspended articulation

 A tram with suspended articulation is a type of tram or streetcar architecture with one or more articulations being suspended.
 Here, articulations (i.e. permanent coupling) work like a hinge joint and are not supported by a bogie.
-This is unlike the more common solution with an articulation resting on a special connecting bogie, called jacobs bogie.
+This is unlike the more common solution with an articulation resting on a special connecting bogie, called a Jacobs bogie.
 Seen from the side at ground level, the suspended joint seems to be 'floating' because the lack of wheels directly under the joint.

 The shortest examples consist of two sections.
 One section on two axles or two bogies; the other section rests both on one bogie and the other section, similar to a semi-trailer.
 In the diagram to the right, the short centre section supports the two end sections.
 Each of the end sections rests on one bogie and also on the centre section.
 It is a popular tram/light rail architecture for vehicles in North America.